jdswcz/ArclyraPlugins/capabilities.md

 # Capabilities

 Capabilities are declared in `plugin.json` and gate SDK services at runtime.
 They help users and the host understand intended access, but they are not an operating-system sandbox.
-Request the smallest set that supports the plugin feature.
+Request the smallest set that supports the plugin feature and use `capabilityExplanations` to tell users why each requested capability is needed.

 ## Stable capabilities